 As a BCIT student (Bachelor of Business Administration), Hunter Sones, who is also the President of the BCITSA, is well aware of the struggles of his peers.

 “BCIT students’ financial situations have been negatively impacted by COVID in many unique ways,” he explains.
 “But some of the most common include a loss of income, either partially or completely, a reduced capacity to keep up with financial obligations, and the need to use up savings.”

-In early 2020, BCIT had established the short-term COVID-19 Emergency Student Response Fund, which helped 319 students impacted specifically by the pandemic.
+In early 2020, BCIT had established the short-term COVID-19 Emergency Student Response Fund (CSERF), which helped 319 students impacted specifically by the pandemic.
+CSERF was established with the one-time investment of $3.5 million in emergency funding that was delivered by the Ministry of Advanced Education in April 2020 to 25 public post-secondary institutions across the province.
 Recognizing the ongoing need for an emergency fund that helps students affected by COVID-19 and other emergency situations, BCIT created SERF to provide a wider scope of financial assistance for students.